BaseMax/FirstSFML/README.md

 Begin point and getting start to SFML using CPP.

 **[Note] :**
-When we write software using `.c`, We should use c++ compiler for the build step.
+When we write software using C language with `.c` format, We should use c++ compiler for the build step.

 ## SFML